 Unsecured debt is debt that is not backed by an asset.
 The most common types of unsecured debt are credit cards and medical bills.

-When filing for bankruptcy in Florida you will have to list all of your debts in the bankruptcy schedules and you must indicate your intention with regards to how you will “treat” or deal with property that is subject to secured debt such as a vehicle that you are financing or the mortgage on your home.
+When filing for bankruptcy in Florida, you will have to list all of your debts in the bankruptcy schedules, and you must indicate your intention about how you will “treat” or deal with property that is subject to secured debt, such as a vehicle that you are financing or the mortgage on your home.

-Note: If you file for Chapter 7 bankruptcy and you are not current with your secured debt payments, your lender can request permission from your bankruptcy judge to lift the automatic stay and commence or continue proceedings to seize the property.
-Usually, the lender will only be able to go after the property and not you personally.
+Note: If you file for Chapter 7 bankruptcy and are not current with your secured debt payments, your lender can request permission from your bankruptcy judge to lift the automatic stay and commence or continue proceedings to seize the property.
+Usually, the lender can only go after the property rather than you personally.
 This is referred to as in rem proceedings, meaning that your lender is going after the property to recoup their loan and not you personally.

-Pro Tip: If you are behind on a secured debt and want to keep your property, you may want to explore filing Chapter 13 bankruptcy in Florida instead of Chapter 7.
-Chapter 13 has reorganization or repayment provisions for purposes of getting current with past due secured debt payments such as mortgage payments, car payments, past due property taxes, and past due HOA or condominium dues.
+Pro Tip: If you are behind on a secured debt and want to keep your property, consider filing Chapter 13 bankruptcy in Florida instead of Chapter 7.
+Chapter 13 has reorganization or repayment provisions to get current with past-due secured debt payments such as mortgage payments, car payments, past-due property taxes, and past-due HOA or condominium dues.

-At Stiberman Law we are often asked this question.
-You are required to list all of your debts including all of your credit cards.
-You cannot use credit cards nor make any payments towards any credit cards while you are in bankruptcy and also at least during the four months immediately prior to filing for bankruptcy.
+At Stiberman Law, we are often asked this question.
+You must list all of your debts, including your credit cards.
+You cannot use credit cards nor make any payments towards any credit cards while in bankruptcy and at least during the four months immediately before filing for bankruptcy.

 The property you can keep when filing for bankruptcy in Fl will depend on the exemptions applied to the property and which Chapter of Bankruptcy you file.
 Luckily, Florida has some of the best exemptions or protections in the country.

-Florida bankruptcy exemptions only apply when you have lived in Florida for at least 730 days immediately before filing bankruptcy.
-Florida exemptions must be properly claimed and are not automatic.
+Florida bankruptcy exemptions only apply when you have lived in Florida for at least 730 days immediately before filing for bankruptcy.
+Florida exemptions must be claimed appropriately and are not automatic.
 Click here to learn more about Florida Exemptions.

 In Chapter 7, the Trustee assigned to your case will seek to liquidate or sell any non-exempt property.
-As an example, if you own a car that is worth $7500 and is paid in full at the time of filing bankruptcy, by applying the Florida Motor Vehicle Exemption you can only protect $1000 of the car’s value.
+For example, if you own a paid-in-full car worth $7500 when filing bankruptcy, applying the Florida Motor Vehicle Exemption can only protect $1000 of the car’s value.
 Unless you can apply for another exemption, the Trustee can force you to turn over the vehicle so that it can be liquidated to pay your creditors.
-If you want to keep the vehicle, you will have to pay the Trustee $6500 (the difference between the car’s value and the exemption) within a timeframe agreeable to the Trustee.
+If you want to keep the car, you must pay the Trustee $6500 (the difference between the car’s value and the exemption) within a timeframe agreeable to the Trustee.

-A Florida bankruptcy attorney can advise you in detail as to what property you can keep, what exemptions to apply, and which bankruptcy chapter is best suited for your situation.
+A Florida bankruptcy attorney can advise you on what property you can keep, what exemptions to apply for, and which bankruptcy chapter best suits your situation.

-Several different types of bankruptcy can be filed in Florida, depending on your financial situation and needs.
-The most common types include Chapter 7 bankruptcy, Chapter 13 bankruptcy, and Chapter 11 bankruptcy.
+Depending on your financial situation and needs, several different types of bankruptcy can be filed in Florida.
+Chapter 7 bankruptcy, Chapter 13 bankruptcy, and Chapter 11 bankruptcy are the most common.

-As an individual, you will likely be considering Chapter 7 or Chapter 13.
-Chapter 11 is generally reserved for businesses or for individuals who are not eligible for Chapter 13 bankruptcy.
+As an individual, you will likely consider Chapter 7 or Chapter 13.
+Chapter 11 is generally reserved for businesses or individuals not eligible for Chapter 13 bankruptcy.

 In Florida, Chapter 7 bankruptcy is the most common form of personal bankruptcy.
-If you’re struggling to make ends meet, you might be considering filing for Chapter 7 bankruptcy.
+If you struggle to make ends meet, consider filing for Chapter 7 bankruptcy.

 In Chapter 7 Bankruptcy, the debtor’s non-exempt assets are liquidated to pay creditors.
 The debtor is then discharged from all personal liability for those debts.